ytakano/catenaccio_dpi/README.md

 # Cattenacio DPI

-Catenaccio DPI is a program for deep packet inspection.
+Catenaccio DPI is a framework for application layer protocol analysis.
+This framework is designed and implemented for IDS/IPS, network forensic and intelligent protocol analyzer.

 ### Dependencies